All samples are tested for:

 11. If specimen cannot be delivered immediately, refrigerate in surgery fridge until delivery.

-Positive cultures sent to PHE for epidemiological typing
+Positive samples/cultures may be sent to UKHSA for epidemiological typing/confirmation.